NaturalHistoryMuseum/scratchpads/sites/all/modules/node_import/README.txt

  - or you specify a seperate column for the day, the month, the year, the hour and the minutes of as well the start and end dates.

+Image support
+*************

+Added support for image module.

+ * You need to upload the images to files/images before doing the import.

+ * The content of the column you map to Image: Image must be the filename relative to files/images (or whatever you set the image directory path to).

+For example:

+ * Upload image1.jpg to files/images.

+ * Import a CSV file like:

+   "Title","Body","Image"
+   "The title", "The body", "image1.jpg"

+ * Map the Title column to the Title field, the Body column to the Body field and the Image column to the Image: Image field.

+The image_gallery module is supported as well because it works with taxonomy module.
+This means that you can create image galleries by importing a CSV file like:

+"Title","Body","Image","Image gallery"
+"The title", "The body", "image1.jpg","The gallery"

+Here you would map the Image gallery column to the Taxonomy: Image galleries field.

+Just like with taxonomy terms, you can assign a default image gallery in the options or let Drupal create non-existing image galleries on the fly (select Add non-existing terms to the vocabulary).

+Upload (attachments) support
+****************************

+Added support for upload module.

+ * Only one attachment can be specified.

+ * You need to upload the file to files/ before doing the import.

+ * The content of the column you map to Upload: File attachments must be the filename relative to files/ (or whatever you set the file directory path to).

+For example:

+ * Upload file1.txt to files/

+ * Import a CSV file like:

+   "Title","Body","File"
+   "The title", "The body", "file1.txt"

+ * Map the Title column to the Title field, the Body column to the Body field and the File column to the Upload: File attachments field.

 Extending node_import
 ------------------------------------------------------------------------------